Jabari Smith Jr.

 Jabari Montsho Smith Jr. (born May 13, 2003) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
 He played college basketball for the Auburn Tigers.

 Born in Fayetteville, Georgia, to former professional basketball player Jabari Smith Sr., Smith began playing basketball at a young age under his father's mentorship.
 Smith attended Sandy Creek High School, where in his senior year the team made a state championship appearance.
 In high school, Smith was named a McDonald's All-American and Mr. Georgia Basketball.
-A five star prospect ranked the nations number seven overall recruit, he committed to Auburn University to play college basketball.
-As a freshman at Auburn, Smith helped the team achieve their first ever AP poll number one ranking and an SEC regular season championship.
+A five star prospect ranked the nation's number seven overall recruit, he committed to Auburn University to play college basketball.
+As a freshman at Auburn, Smith helped the team achieve their first ever AP poll number one ranking and an Southeastern Conference (SEC) regular season championship.
 At the conclusion of his freshman year, Smith was named an All-American, and won the USBWA National Freshman of the Year Award.
-Following his freshman season, Smith would declare for the 2022 NBA Draft and was selected by the Rockets with the third overall pick.
+Following his freshman season, Smith would declare for the 2022 NBA draft and was selected by the Houston Rockets with the third overall pick.
+He is also a distant cousin of NBA player Kwame Brown.

-Early life and high school career
+Early life

-Smith was born on May 13, 2003 in Fayetteville, Georgia to Jabari Smith Sr. and Taneskia Purnell.
-His father played college basketball at LSU, and had a four year career in the National Basketball Association (NBA) for the Sacramento Kings, Philadelphia 76ers and New Jersey Nets, before playing overseas in Spain, Turkey, Iran and Puerto Rico.
+Smith was born on May 13, 2003, in Fayetteville, Georgia, to Jabari Smith Sr. and Taneskia Purnell.
+His father played college basketball at LSU, and had a four-year career in the National Basketball Association (NBA) for the Sacramento Kings, Philadelphia 76ers and New Jersey Nets, before playing overseas in Spain, Turkey, Iran and Puerto Rico.
 Smith began playing basketball when he was five, and was trained by his father.
 His father while in the NBA had noticed the arrival of tall international players with strong shooting, and decided to mold Smith as a player that despite his tall height, would win with shooting rather than with size.
 At the age of 15, Smith would join the Atlanta Celtics on the Amateur Athletic Union circuit, coached by the father of star Auburn point guard Jared Harper.

 Smith started playing varsity basketball as a sophomore at Sandy Creek High School in Tyrone, Georgia.
 As a junior, he averaged 24.5 points, 10.8 rebounds, and 2.8 blocks per game.
 In his senior season, Smith averaged 24 points, 10 rebounds, three steals, and three blocks per game, leading his team to a Class 3A state runner-up finish.
 He was named Mr. Georgia Basketball, Georgia Gatorade Player of the Year and The Atlanta Journal-Constitution All-Classification Player of the Year.
 Smith was selected to the rosters for the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit and finished as a runner up for Mr. Basketball USA.